shimspedy/sengov/content/states/ohio/michael-skindell/_index.md

 seo_title: "contact Representative Michael Skindell"
 subheader:
      greeting: Contact Representative Michael Skindell
-     description: Mike has long respected the laws of the state of Ohio� both how they are made, and how they are enforced.
+     description: Mike has long respected the laws of the state of Ohio' both how they are made, and how they are enforced.
 After graduating cum laude with a Bachelor's Degree in business and political science from Walsh College, he earned his law degree from Cleveland Marshall College of Law.
 description: Contact Representative Michael Skindell of Ohio.
 Contact information for Michael Skindell includes email address, phone number, and mailing address.
 image: michael-skindell.jpeg
 video: